paranhaslett/gbe/README.md

 Toolbox
 =======

-Toolbox library for amoung other things  Game Book Editor
+Toolbox library for among other things  Game Book Editor